jcgraham440/zoonotics-project/README.md

 We retrieved our data from the following site: http://apps.who.int/gho/data/node.main.A1629?lang=en.
 We downloaded data on deaths from rabies, confirmed cases of Buruli Ulcer, and confirmed cases of Human African Trypanosomiasis (both the gambiense and the rhodensiense strains).

-The extraction phase for the global zoonotic outbreak data was downloading and then saving the CSV files to our local comuters.
+The extraction phase for the global zoonotics outbreak data was downloading and then saving the CSV files to our local computers.

 Each of the 4 global infectious disease files were transformed with Pandas using the same procedure in a Jupyter notebook:
     1. Reading the file into Pandas and setting the index to countries to transform the dataframe, i.e. switch the columns and the rows